george-sp/android_develop_training/04. Building Apps with Graphics & Animation/01. Displaying Bitmaps Efficiently/README.md

 - Screen size and density of the current device.

 _(Given that you are working with limited memory, ideally you only want to load a lower resolution version in memory.
 The lower resolution version should match the size of the UI component that displays it.
 An image with a higher resolution does not provide any visible benefit, but still takes up precious memory and incurs additional performance overhead due to additional on the fly scaling.)_

+#### Processing Bitmaps Off the UI Thread
+- This lesson walks you through processing bitmaps in a background thread using [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) and shows you how to handle concurrency issues.

+Bitmap processing (resizing, downloading from a remote source, etc.) should never take place on the main UI thread.
+This lesson walks you through processing bitmaps in a background thread using [AsyncTask](https://developer.android.com/reference/android/os/AsyncTask.html) and explains how to handle concurrency issues.

+The [BitmapFactory.decode*](https://developer.android.com/reference/android/graphics/BitmapFactory.html#decodeByteArray(byte[], int, int, android.graphics.BitmapFactory.Options)) methods, discussed in the [Load Large Bitmaps](https://developer.android.com/training/displaying-bitmaps/load-bitmap.html) Efficiently lesson, should not be executed on the main UI thread if the source data is read from disk or a network location (or really any source other than memory).
+_The time this data takes to load is unpredictable and depends on a variety of factors (speed of reading from disk or network, size of image, power of CPU, etc.)._

+If one of these tasks blocks the UI thread, the system flags your application as non-responsive and the user has the option of closing it (see **[Designing for Responsiveness](https://developer.android.com/training/articles/perf-anr.html)** for more information).